Gilligan’s Island Transcript

 EXT.
 FUTURE HOWELLS HILLS ESTATE SITE - DAY

-Gilligan and Mr. Howell walk in the clearing where the mansion will be built.
+Gilligan and Mr. Howell walk in the clearing where the Howells Hills Estate 0m0ansion will be built.

 MR HOWELL